resbaz/nectar-cloud-lessons/Promotion/Talk/Intro_to_the_cloud.md

 So successful was this adventure in shared resources, it’s become thoroughly baked into modern computer architecture.

 So that’s the first plank of the early foundations of virtualization: "parallel" execution of applications.
-The technical term is “threading”.
+The technical term is "threading".
 Multiple threads of execution.

 Even today, such has the speed up of processors been, most of our computers are just sitting, waiting for input.